OWASP/www-chapter-singapore/index.md

 # Upcoming Meetup

+### August 2020 Online Meetup: DevSecBots: Bot the Gap

+**Date**: 26 August 2020 800pm to 930pm

+**Venue**: Google Meet - get the Google Meet URL from https://www.meetup.com/SGSecurityMG/events/272160770

+Cybersecurity has become a major priority for organizations looking to protect themselves against the massive cost of data breaches — but there’s an international problem hindering that goal.

+There are 2.93 million cybersecurity positions open and unfilled around the world, according to non-profit IT security organization (ISC)².

+Without trained security staff, organizations don’t have the capability to deploy the right controls or develop security processes to detect and prevent cyberattacks, an expert explains.

+But does this mean that you will be secured then?

+The Answer unfortunately is NO. Attackers attack weak spots in the organisation and the user remains the easiest target.

+So do we send the user for more training, do we engaged more security professionals, do we implement more controls, do we implement more security software?
+Are there any other Strategies?

+Andy brings to the table the idea of “Bot-ing” the gaps and how Bots have helped organisations bridge the gaps

+**Speaker**: Andy Huang

+Andy Huang is a Cybersecurity practitioner with more than 20 years of experience, He has global experience having worked in Australia, Israel, United States, and Europe.
+He last worked in Intelligence for Interpol in Brussels before returning to Singapore where he founded SecureArk.

+Andy is concurrently holding Advisory roles with EC-Council (Global Advisory Board Member), TUViT (Advisory Member), and The Cyber Market Hub (Ambassador)

+Andy has a Masters of Science in Electrical and Computer Engineering (Cryptography) and holds multiple patents in Random Number Generators.
+Andy is a BS7799 Lead Auditor and a Certified Identity Theft Risk Management Specialist since 1999.

+Please RSVP your attendance at https://www.meetup.com/SGSecurityMG/

+# Past Meetups

+### 2020

 ### July 2020 Online Meetup: Microservices Security, Container Runtime Security, MITRE ATT&CK® for Kubernetes (K8S) and Service Mesh for Security

 **Date**: 15 July 2020 800pm to 930pm